 In Section 2, we give some basic definitions along with (very weak) definitions of obfuscators (within the virtual black box paradigm).
 In Section 3, we prove the impossibility of obfuscators by constructing an unobfuscatable family of programs.
 In Section 4, we give a number of extensions of our impossibility result, including impossibility results for obfuscators that only need to approximately preserve functionality, for obfuscators computable in low circuit classes, and for some of the applications of obfuscators.
-We also show that our main impossibility result does not relativize.
+(We also show that our main impossibility result does not relativize.)
+This completes the main part of our paper.

+Various ramifications are pursued in the rest of the paper.
 In Section 5, we discuss some conjectural complexity-theoretic analogues of Rice's Theorem, and use our techniques to show that one of these is false.
 In Section 6, we examine notions of obfuscators for sampling algorithms.
 In Section 7, we propose weaker notions of obfuscation that are not ruled out by our impossibility results.
 In Section 8, we discuss the problem of software watermarking and its relation to obfuscation.
 Finally, in Section 9, we mention some directions for further work in this area, as well as progress subsequent to the original versions of our paper [BGI+].